Ghalileo/Game-DataBase/README.md

   URL

   # User Story
-  As a gamer, I WANT a database which displays the most popular and up to date games
+  As a gamer, I WANT a database which will display the most popular and up to date games

   # Contribution
   Ghalileo Oseghale